-Overall, the persons interviewed at Pierre Charles Secondary School had a good understanding of the hazards that need to be addressed at the school as priority.
+Overall, the persons interviewed at Colihaut Primary School had a good understanding of the hazards that need to be addressed at the school as priority, particularly as the school has experienced recent damage (Hurricane Maria in 2017 and Tropical Storm Erika in 2015).
 Our team's assessment suggests that maintenance is a priority task for the school administration which is an integral component of disaster management and risk reduction.
-The critical areas for improvement included drafting an Emergency Management Plan (EMP), training for all teachers in Emergency First Response (EFR) or first aid securing fire extinguishers and storm water drainage upgrades.
+Primary safety considerations include safety signage, repairing the perimeter fence and storm water drainage upgrades.